healthchecks/healthchecks/templates/docs/configuring_checks.md

 ## Filtering Rules

+In the "Filtering Rules" dialog you can control several advanced aspects of how SITE_NAME handles incoming pings for a particular check.

 ![Setting filtering rules](IMG_URL/filtering_rules.png)

-* **Allowed request methods for HTTP requests**: optionally require the HTTP ping requests to use HTTP POST.
-Use this if you run into issues of bots hitting the ping URLs when you send them in email or post them in chat.
+* **Allowed request methods for HTTP requests**.
+You can require the ping requests to use HTTP POST.
+Use the "Only POST" option if you run into issues of preview bots hitting the ping URLs when you send them in email or post them in chat.
-* **Subject must contain**: when pinging via [email](../email/), require a particular keyword in the subject line.
-SITE_NAME will ignore any email messages with the keyword missing.
-This is useful, for example, when backup software sends emails with "Backup Successful" or "Backup Failed" subject lines after each run, and you want SITE_NAME to ignore the "Backup Failed" messages.
+* **Filter by keywords in the Subject line**.
+When pinging via [email](../email/), look for specific keywords in the subject line.
+If the subject line contains any of the keywords listed in **Success Keywords**, SITE_NAME will assume it to be a success signal.
+Likewise, if it contains any of the keywords listed in **Failure Keywords**, SITE_NAME will treat it as an explicit failure signal.
+This is useful, for example, if your backup software sends an email after each backup run with a different subject line depending on success or failure.
+* **Pinging a Paused Check**.
+When you ping a paused check, normally it leaves the paused state and goes into the "up" or "down" state (depending on the type of the ping).
+This changes if you select the "Ignore the ping, stay in the paused state"
+option: the paused state becomes "sticky".
+SITE_NAME will ignore all incoming pings until you explicitly *resume* the check.